camegone/OSCQueryUpdateWatcher/README.md

 ## How to run

- This code references VRCOSCQuery NuGet package that not published yet, so you need to make locally.
+ ~~This code references VRCOSCQuery NuGet package that not published yet, so you need to make locally.~~ The NuGet package is oficially uploaded!
+You won't need to do something but you should need to delete local package if you had created.

 ### Local build and installation the NuGet Package

+***This is an obsolete instruction.
+Use the package on NuGet.org instead.***

 If you have not created local NuGet source, do